 Hedgehogs like to nest among piles of garden debris, so if you’re thinking about building a bonfire or tidying away garden matter be careful to check for hedgehogs first.
-Even grass that has been left to grow longer than usual can be an attractive place for a hog to bed down, so always mow with care.
+Even grass that has been left to grow longer than usual can be an attractive place for a hog to bed down, so always mow with care and check thoroughly before you trim the edges of your lawn.
 A tidy garden may help you be the envy of your fastidious neighbours but, in general, nature prefers a little bit of messiness to help it along.

 To give your hog a little more winter protection consider providing it with a custom built home.
 There are several available to buy or you could have a go at making your own.
 We got our handsome looking hog hut from online retailers gardensite.co.uk – it’s a sturdy timber shelter with barrel roof, entrance porch at the front and a hatch at the back for cleaning access.
 We’ve tucked it against a fence and among some fruit bushes to give it some natural cover.
 Leaves and grass have been scattered around the outside, with an extra couple of handfuls for bedding on the inside.
 We’ll leave it undisturbed over winter and check for use in March or April before cleaning it out.

 Alternatively, encourage your hedgehog to make her own nest by piling up logs, sticks and leaves near a fence or wall.